 Private markets are the new public markets: companies of all sizes are finding that they don’t need to be public to attract capital, whether it’s large private companies like Uber (that are able to raise billions of dollars without going public) or companies of all sizes that issue bonds only to institutional investors.

-Lightly regulated or unregulated substitutes to traditional capital markets: these take many forms, from syndicated loans, the terms of which have become increasingly similar to bonds in some ways, and are often bought by the same investors and issued by the same clients, to crowdfunding and initial coin offerings which completely bypass traditional securities regulation.
+Lightly regulated or unregulated substitutes to traditional capital markets: these take many forms, from syndicated loans, which can be borrowed by clients that might otherwise have issued bonds, to crowdfunding and initial coin offerings which completely bypass traditional securities regulation.

 CA: What personal qualities make a good capital markets lawyer?